 Located in Milot (near the city of Cap‑Haïtien), Sans Souci was the most elaborate of the many homes and palaces built by Haiti's first king, Henri Christophe.
 Seen as a symbol of black power, the opulent palace completed in 1813 was inspired by European designs and played host to elaborate balls attended by foreign dignitaries.
 However, it was also the place where King Henri I killed himself after suffering a stroke in 1820, and where his son and heir was murdered during a coup that same year.
 The palace was heavily damaged in an earthquake in 1842, but the ruins hint at the past glory of a palace favorably compared to Versailles in its heyday.

-Founded in 1698, the southern port city of Jacmel is a time capsule of a town from the turn of the 20th century, with impressive mansions and urban architecture little altered in the past 100-plus years.
-Many of these buildings have been turned into galleries and workshops by the city's large population of artists and craftspeople; the Hotel Florita is also little-changed since its construction in 1888, yet is the top-rated hotel in all of Haiti and just a block from the beach.
+Founded in 1698, the southern port city of Jacmel, about 25 miles southwest of Port-au-Prince, is a time capsule from the turn of the 20th century, with impressive mansions and urban architecture little altered in the past 100-plus years.
+Many of these buildings have been turned into galleries and workshops by the city's large population of artists and craftspeople.
+The Hotel Florita is also little-changed since its construction in 1888, yet is the top-rated hotel in all of Haiti and just a block from the beach.

 Port au Prince is Haiti's capital and, for better or worse, most responsible for the public image of Haiti as a tourist destination.
-Thousands of city residents died in the 2010 earthquake, and rebuilding from that calamity has not yet been completed.
+Thousands of city residents died in the 2010 earthquake, and rebuilding from that calamity has been quite an undertaking.
 Crime is a serious problem in Port au Prince, as well.